AlixRegnier/MatrixBundle/README.md

 ## Cloning this repo

-You need to import this repo with this command, it will recursively add submodules (and their submodules)
+You need to import this repo with this command, it will recursively add submodules (and their submodules):
 ```bash
 git clone --recursive https://www.github.com/AlixRegnier/MatrixBundle.git
 ```
-Otherwise, you can clone this repo and use
+Otherwise, you can clone this repo and use:
 ```bash
 git submodule update --recursive --init
 ```